microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ## Requirements

-1. An Azure Account with the ability to create an Azure Synapse Workspace
+1. An Azure Account with the ability to create an Azure Synapse Workspace.
-2. A PowerBI Pro or Premium account to host Power BI reports.
+2. A Power BI Pro or Premium account to host Power BI reports.

 ## Before starting